daviddenton/zeit/README.md

 behaviour.

-Schedulers are [Event Emitters](http://nodejs.org/api/events.html) which emit the following lifecycle events for each schedule, with the latest schedule details as the message.
-Note that callbacks which throw exceptions (or rejected promises) emit Start & Error (no Finish event), and that throwing an exception does not cancel repeat scheduling (to stop rescheduling on an error, use the until() predicate when configuring the schedule).
+Schedulers are [Event Emitters](http://nodejs.org/api/events.html) which emit the following lifecycle events for each schedule, with the latest schedule details as the message:
 - start
 - finish
 - error
+Note that callbacks/promises which throw exceptions (or rejected promises) emit Start & Error (no Finish event), and that throwing an exception does not cancel repeat scheduling (to stop rescheduling on an error, use the until() predicate when configuring the schedule).

 #####execute(callback/promise factory function) -> schedule item builder
 Initiates the Builder pattern for configuring the schedule item.
 The passed function can be